facebook/react/docs/docs/tutorial.md

 This component is different from the prior components because it will have to re-render itself.
 The component won't have any data until the request from the server comes back, at which point the component may need to render some new comments.

+Note: the code will not be working at this step.

 ### Reactive state

 So far, based on its props, each component has rendered itself once. `props` are immutable: they are passed from the parent and are "owned" by the parent.
 To implement interactions, we introduce mutable **state** to the component. `this.state` is private to the component and can be changed by calling `this.setState()`.
 When the state updates, the component re-renders itself.